 - Generation Z (Gen Z) or the rookie officers, born from 1997 to 2012, began their law enforcement careers in 2018.
 As with the rise and fall of all generations, they will assume leadership roles and Millennials will retire.

 What can we learn from generational changes in law enforcement?
 In 2016, Gallup released a study about employee engagement and interests of the different generations.
 The primary difference between Millennials and Gen X is worker engagement.

 Gallup found that only 29% of Millennials are engaged at work, meaning only about three in 10 are emotionally and behaviorally connected to their job.
-The majority of Millennials are predominantly checked out, not putting energy or passion into their jobs (Gallup, 2016).
+The majority of Millennials are not putting energy or passion into their jobs (Gallup, 2016).

 Gen Z and Millennials expect instant gratification and personalization in the workplace.
 They want careers focused on their individual goals, work style, and preferences.
-They work for the culture and not only pay.
+These generations prefer working for the culture and not only pay.
 They want an opportunity to influence their organization and need recognition from their supervisor and coaches (He, 2019).

 Given these realities, how can agencies better understand employees on a personal level and keep them engaged?
 About 80% of Fortune 100 companies use personality assessments to build stronger, more effective teams and healthier organizations.

 The most popular are DISC, MBTI, Enneagram, and Big Five.
 The Myers-Briggs Type Indicator (MBTI) is the most widely used personality assessment in the world, with more than 3.5 million administered annually (Bajic, 2015).

 Personality affects everything people do; choosing career paths, maintaining relationships, communicating with others, and spending free time.
 Agencies that identify an individual employee’s personality can create more effective career pathways, training opportunities, and upward mobility.